 If you’d like a solo experience but in the company of kindred spirits who you are as passionate about travel as you are, join our action-packed nine-day adventure through Costa Rica – led by local guides to ensure the most authentic experience.

-While there is really no part of Costa Rica that is considered inadvisable to visit, there are some towns that are especially suited for solo travelers.
-Unless you are specifically seeking solitude (which is also amazing sometimes), you will most likely want to be somewhere where there is the opportunity to meet other travelers, try a variety of different foods, have nightlife options and be within close proximity to different types of activities.
+While there is really no part of Costa Rica that is inadvisable to visit, there are some towns especially suited for solo travelers.
+Unless you are specifically seeking solitude (which is also amazing sometimes), you will most likely want to be somewhere where there is the opportunity to meet other travelers, try a variety of foods, have nightlife options and be within close proximity to different types of activities.
 Tamarindo, Santa Teresa, Puerto Viejo, Nosara, and La Fortuna are all very solo traveler-friendly destinations.

 During your solo expedition, it is likely that you will want to move around a bit.
 Private transportation can get pricey if you are the only one paying for it, but fortunately there are some reasonable and easy transportation options available here.
 Nature Air and Sansa are Costa Rican airline companies that fly small planes to dozens of small airports around the country.
 This is probably one of the easiest ways to jump from place to place without wasting time and money.
 There are also shuttle companies, such as Grayline and Interbus that offer transportation all over the country.

 There are plenty of cool hostels in Costa Rica.
 They’re a great way to meet fellow travelers and often come at budget-friendly prices.
 But staying in one necessarily mean you’ll have to share a room and bathroom with guests you’ve never met.
 There are several high-quality hostels in Costa Rica where you have the option of a private room for an affordable price.